-We have an annual pupil questionnaire that includes questions about how well pupils think the school supports their wellbeing.
+We have an annual pupil questionnaire that includes questions about how well pupils think the school supports their mental health.

 We always seek feedback from pupils who have had support to help improve that support and the services they received.